 First of all, I love animals and I'm more than happy to involve them in your shoot.
 If you are thinking about bringing your dog to your photoshoot it is very important to talk to your photographer first.
 There are actually many different things that both you and the photographer need to think about when involving your furry friend.

 I believe that pets are just as much a member of your family as anyone else but here are some of the things you need to consider...

-- No matter how well behaved your dog is, a family outing is a very exciting thing for them and for some families it isn't something that occurs every day.
+- No matter how well behaved your dog is, an outing is a very exciting thing for them and for some, it isn't something that occurs every day.
 This can make your pooch extra bouncy, excited and listening can be a bit more of a challenge.

 - How does your dog normally behave around strangers?
 If your dog hasn't met your photographer before, you need to consider if the way they normally behave around strangers could impact your photographer.
 I'm talking about things like injuries or equipment damage.

 - If you want to bring your dog on a location shoot it is important to either choose a location that you go to regularly with your dog, or to arrive quite early before the shoot.
 New and exciting smells can be quite distracting for your fur baby.

 - Some of my regular locations are nature reserves which don't allow dogs because of the native wildlife.